 - Bells with Phone APP for remote operation and Push notifications to mobile devices

-- Bells with text messaging = we can install a GSM module into the panel which texts your mobile if there is a problem.
+- Bells with text messaging = we can install a GSM module into the panel that texts your mobile if there is a problem.

-- Monitored = our NSI Gold accredited Alarm Reporting Centre (ARC) monitors the alarm 24/7 and call you and/or your keyholders in the event of an activation.
+- Monitored = our NSI Gold accredited Alarm Reporting Centre (ARC) monitors the alarm 24/7 and calls you and/or your keyholders in the event of an activation.
 Option: add on APP control.

 - Monitored with Police response = as in 4. above but the ARC would call the Police in the case of 2 confirmed activations.
 Option: add on APP control.

 We can also install CCTV, the RingPro doorbell, and Floodlight cameras at your property and we will cover this in more detail in another blog.